The Carter Blog

 Part of these categories:: Education, Events

-The Carter strives to be a museum for all, including those with special needs.
+The Carter strives to be a museum for all, including those with disabilities.
 Year-round, we offer free activities and programs for visitors with Alzheimer’s/dementia, autism spectrum disorder, cognitive disabilities, and low/no vision.
 My job is to create experiences and tools for museum visitors with special needs.
 With April being Autism Awareness Month, let me give you the deets about what we offer for those with autism.

 Museum educators engage with a family at the Carter.